Essoz/CS225_ZJUI/HW/HW4/Group10_Assignment4.md

 ### So the total complexity is $lgn+O(lglgn)$

 ## --***Exercise 2***--
-Please refer to the program in "Q2" to recover our choice of the associative array and the implementation.
+Please refer to the program and pdf files in "Q2" to recover our choice of the associative array and the implementation.

 ## --***Exercise 3***--
 #### 3.1